Grupp-17/canvas-discord-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-We are a group of students that decided that we wanted to build a bridge between Canvas LMS and Discord to make our educationary journey more easier.
+We are a group of students studying at Gothenburg University who decided that we wanted to build a bridge between Canvas LMS and Discord.
+The result is a bot that can recieve and post announcements made by, for example, teachers in a Discord channel.

 ### Built With